camillarees/data-structures-and-algorithms/javascript/trees/README.md

 - findMax
   - Write a maxValue method for the BinaryTree class that returns a number representing the maximum value in the tree.

+- Breadth first traversals:
+  - Traverse an input tree using a Breadth-first approach
+  - Write a function called breadth first that returns a list of all values in the tree, in the order they were encountered

 ### Binary Search Tree
 - Create a Binary Search Tree class